jumpnow/meta-zynqmp/README.md

-## meta-idexx-zynqmp
+## meta-zynqmp

-Custom meta-layer for zynqmp boards.
+Custom generic meta-layer for zynqmp boards.

 Only tested with a zcu102 dev board.